Young anglers to net prestigious title

 Both categories are free to enter with the winners taking home trophies and prizes donated by the generous sponsorship package provided by Angling Direct.
 Furthermore everyone taking part will also get a prize.

-The match is taking place on Sunday 21 October on the Shropshire Union Canal at Church Eaton in Staffordshire with fishing taking place from 12pm until 4pm.
+The match is taking place on Sunday 21 October on the Shropshire Union Canal at Church Eaton in Staffordshire with fishing taking place from 12 noon until 4.00pm.

 In the lead up to the event, junior competitors who have attended one of our Let’s Fish events will have the opportunity to sign up for a coached practice session on the venue with canal fishing master and 2014 Canal Pairs Champion Simon Mottram.